ashishtele/ashishtele.github.io/_posts/2019-04-06-Coastline_zip.md

 3. The ocean reference points to each zip:
 This distance should be minimum for the coastline zip codes.
 It also gives the circular curvatures, but the combinations of the other two calculations give the required zip codes.

-Please find the below screenshot for Texas reason:
+Please find the below screenshot for **Texas** reason:

 ![center](/images/ZIP.PNG)

+The dashboard is available in Power BI.